dbdimitrov/BingleSeq/README.md

 #### 6. Functional Annotation
-The scRNA-Seq part of BingleSeq incorporates functional annotation in an analogous manner to its Bulk RNA-Seq counterpart.
+The scRNA-Seq pipeline of BingleSeq incorporates functional annotation in an analogous manner to its Bulk RNA-Seq counterpart.
 The only difference is that the subsets of DEGs to be used in the GOseq pipeline can be filtered according to the cluster they belong to; thus, allowing users to assess each cluster independently.
+Accordingly, it also implements both PROGENy and Dorothea-Viper which were implemented to estimate Pathway and TF activity per cell cluster, respectively.

 #### 7. DE Method Comparison